The Higher Degrees of MPhil and PhD

 - The contact details and responsibilities of all members of the supervisory team should be readily available to students throughout their programme (see paragraph 40 above).

 Change of Supervisors

-- If one of the supervisors is likely to be absent for a substantial period, normally one month or more, the supervisory team, in consultation with the student, should collectively assist the Faculty/Accredited Institution in designating a temporary or permanent replacement, and make appropriate handover arrangements.
+- If one of the supervisors is likely to be absent for a substantial period, normally one month or more, the supervisory team should collectively assist the School/Accredited Institution in designating a temporary or permanent replacement, and make appropriate handover arrangements.